-Someone's having a hard time in regulating his/her emotions; this difficulty will lead to severe, wobbly mood swings, impulsivity and unpredictability, poor self-esteem and tempestuous personal relationships.
-Intense fear of abandonment maybe the worst and might be the hardest part is tolerating being alone.
-Mostly of mental health experts now agree that the so called "borderline personality disorder” is very ambiguous, the more precise term does not yet exist.
+Someone’s having a hard time regulating his/her emotions; this difficulty will lead to severe, wobbly mood swings, impulsivity and unpredictability, poor self-esteem and tempestuous personal relationships.
+Intense fear of abandonment may be the worst and might be the hardest part is tolerating being alone.
+Mostly of mental health experts now agree that the so-called “borderline personality disorder” is very ambiguous, the more precise term does not yet exist.

 Psychotherapy, medications, and group, peer, and family support.
 Group and individual psychotherapy are the treatments recommended.
-It has shown that these are the effective way to help or treat the patients.
+It has shown that these are an effective way to help or treat the patients.
 It has been studied and proven to be effective as there are ways to ease symptoms.
-Psychotherapy is the first line treatment and other forms of therapy, such as dialectical behavioral therapy (DBT), cognitive behavioral therapy (CBT), and psychodynamic psychotherapy.
+Psychotherapy is the first-line treatment and other forms of therapy, such as dialectical behavioral therapy (DBT), cognitive-behavioral therapy (CBT), and psychodynamic psychotherapy.

 Call us today!